 - Before reading, discuss where Geo and Meri have been so far, recapping the location they were on last and what we have learned on their mission.
 If you have Google Earth, a simple way to do this is to replay the Google Earth file from the previous episode, pausing at each location along the way and recapping questions, such as “what direction did they go to arrive in Seattle,” etc. to activate student knowledge of concepts already discussed.

 - Before reading the new episode, discuss any predictions your students may have made last week.

 - Stand by the screen to conduct the lesson and have a student demonstrator run the actual computer.
 Someone with good listening skills but who perhaps needs an extra task to keep him/her busy or who would benefit from the respect of the class would be a good choice.
 The first time you navigate separate windows for maps and images, make sure your demonstrator knows how to do this.

 - Read through the current episode aloud, either reading yourself or asking students to read.
 At each think-aloud question, stop and discuss possible answers.
 Often, Geo and Meri reveal the answer later in the episode.
 Sometimes questions remain open-ended to keep students thinking.

-- At the end of the episode (or as each map or image is mentioned in the text), be sure to use the images and maps to give students visual experience with the concepts.
+- At the end of the episode (or as each map or image is mentioned in the text), be sure to use the images and maps to give students a visual experience with the concepts.
 Have students come to the screen to point things out.
-Use random response methods (draw a name, pick a number, etc) to be sure you rotate through all students and target struggling students or ESL/ELL students for questions they can answer successfully.
+Use random response methods (draw a name, pick a number, etc.) to be sure you rotate through all students and target struggling students or multilingual students for questions they can answer successfully.